 firstly, if the medicine selected with the utmost care was perfectly homoeopathic; secondly, if it is highly potentized, dissolved in water and given in proper small dose that experience has taught as the most suitable in definite intervals for the quickest accomplishment of the cure but with the precaution, that the degree of every dose deviate somewhat from the preceding and following in order that the vital principle which is to be altered to a similar medicinal disease be not aroused to untoward reactions and revolt as is always the case1 with unmodified and especially rapidly repeated doses.

-There is just one warning I have about the video: the homeopath is not using disposable cups, bottles and spoons.
+There is just one warning I have about the video I posted above: the homeopath is not using disposable cups and plastic spoons.
 This is a mistake, so, don’t you do it!
-Don’t use the good glassware, etc., buy plastic bottles, plastic spoons, straws, cups, etc. A dose is a sip or a swallow from the bottle–at “intervals” but not so frequently that you cause an aggravation, and make sure the dose itself isn’t so large in size that it, too, causes an aggravation.
+Don’t use the good glassware, the good china; buy plastic bottles, plastic spoons, straws, cups, etc. A dose is a sip or a swallow from the bottle–at “intervals” but not so frequently that you cause an aggravation, and make sure the dose itself isn’t so large in size that it, too, causes an aggravation.
 Base your repetitions on what the previous dose achieved–if there was a perceptible improvement, no repetition is necessary!
 If there was an aggravation, an improvement may follow so, wait until you see where the case is going to land before dosing again.
-When improvement stops, dose again.
-Always succuss your bottle roughly 5 times before each dose.]
+We will talk about succussion later.]